-Strategic Objective 3 Good, clean and transparent governance and public participation National KPA: Good Governance and Public Participation Directorate mSCOA Function Outcome IDP ref.
-Key performance indicator Unit of Measurement Ward Baseline A nnual Targe et Directorate / Sub-function Outcome ide rei.
-Key performance indicator Unit of Measurement vvaru Baseline 22/23 23/24 24/25 25/26 26/27 Office of the MM Finance and Administration Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.1 Compile the final Annual Report for submission to council by 31 March Final Annual Report for submitted to council by 31 March All 1 1 1 1 1 1 Office of the MM Finance and Risk management Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.2 Develop a Risk Based Audit Plan and submit to the audit committee for consideration by 30 June Risk Based Audit Plan developed and submitted to the audit committee by 30 June All 1 1 1 1 1 1 Office of the MM Finance and Administration / Risk management Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.3 Report quarterly on the progress of risk mitigation to the MM and EMT Quarterly reports on strategic risk register All 4 4 4 4 4 4 Office of the MM Internal audit Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.4 Number of audits conducted as per the internal audit plan Number of internal audits conducted All 18 20 10 20 20 20 Office of the MM Internal audit Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.5 Number of audit committee meetings conducted annually Number of audit committee meetings conducted All 4 4 4 4 4 4 Office of the MM Finance /Risk management/ internal audit Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.6 Develop and submit an audit action plan to the MM to address matters raised by the auditor general within 60 days after the end of the audit Developed and submitted audit action plan All 1 1 1 1 1 1 Office of the Planning and Good governance systems are maintained SO3.7 Compile the final IDP and submit Final IDP submitted to All 1 1 1 1 1 1
+Directorate mSCOA Function Outcome IDP ref.
+Key performance indicator Unit of Measurement Ward Baseline А nnual Targe et Directorate / Sub-function Outcome IDP IEI. key performance mulcator Offic of Measurement vvaru Daseille 22/23 23/24 24/25 25/26 26/27 Office of the MM Finance and Administration Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.1 Compile the final Annual Report for submission to council by 31 March Final Annual Report for submitted to council by 31 March SPM 1 1 1 1 1 1 Office of the MM Finance and Risk management Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.2 Develop a Risk Based Audit Plan and submit to the audit committee for consideration by 30 June Risk Based Audit Plan developed and submitted to the audit committee by 30 June SPM 1 1 1 1 1 1 Office of the MM Finance and Administration / Risk management Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.3 Report quarterly on the progress of risk mitigation to the MM and EMT Quarterly reports on strategic risk register SPM 4 4 4 4 4 4 Office of the MM Internal audit Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.4 Number of audits conducted as per the internal audit plan Number of internal audits conducted SPM 14 20 10 20 20 20 Office of the MM Internal audit Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.5 Number of audit committee meetings conducted annually Number of audit committee meetings conducted SPM 6 4 4 4 4 4 Office of the MM Finance /Risk management/ internal audit Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.6 Develop and submit an audit action plan to the MM to address matters raised by the auditor general within 60 days after the end of the audit Developed and submitted audit action plan SPM 1 1 1 1 1 1 Office of the MM Planning and Development / Corporate Wide Strategic Planning Good governance systems are maintained in order to support proper communication and a healthy administration working towards a clean audit SO3.7 Compile the final IDP and submit to council by 31 May annually Final IDP submitted to Council by 31 May SPM 1 1 1 1 1 1 Office of the MM Finance and Administration / Administrative Good governance systems are maintained in order to support proper communication and a healthy administration working SO3.8 Investigate the possibility to update all municipal policies and standards Investigation report SPM 1 0 1 0 0 1